Installation of Stormseal® (image: Stormseal.com)

-Stormseal inventor and Managing Director, Matthew Lennox, has accelerated his idea for a product that provides huge relief for storm victims and their rescuers and insurers through government funding and securing intellectual property (IP) protection.
+Stormseal® inventor and Managing Director, Matthew Lennox, has accelerated his business idea through government funding and securing intellectual property (IP) protection.
+He has created a product that provides huge relief for storm victims, their rescuers and insurers.

 Considering IP protection in your commercialisation journey

-Matthew came up with the idea for Stormseal after his experience assisting with severe storm damage repairs in 2007 when he saw insurance claims multiply due to failing tarpaulins.
+Matthew came up with the idea for Stormseal® after his experience assisting with severe storm damage repairs in 2007 when he saw insurance claims multiply due to failing tarpaulins.
 To develop his idea, IP protection was his first consideration.

-‘I considered IP protection from the get-go.’
-Matthew shares, ‘I conducted some preliminary patent searches and didn’t find anything like it so I established the company.’
+‘I considered IP protection from the get-go,’ Matthew shares.
+‘I conducted some preliminary patent searches and didn’t find anything like it so I established the company.’

-Matthew expresses that IP protection is a must have.
+Matthew expresses that IP protection is a must-have.
 His advice to other businesses is that even if you can’t afford the costs to trust yourself and find the money.

 ‘Successful businesses are valued by the strength of their IP.’

-After securing an Australian patent, Matthew knew that Stormseal would work anywhere in the world.
-With this in mind he knew he needed government assistance to take it global.
+After securing an Australian patent, Matthew knew that Stormseal® would work anywhere in the world.
+With this in mind, he knew he needed government assistance to take it global.

 Accelerate your commercialisation with government grants